-Customize the Home screen using iTunes: Connect iPod touch to your computer.
-In iTunes on your computer, select iPod touch, then click the Apps button to see the image of the iPod touch Home screen.
+Customize the Home screen using iTunes: Connect iPad to your computer.
+In iTunes on your computer, select iPad, then click the Apps button to see the image of the iPad Home screen.

-Reset the Home screen to its original layout: In Settings, go to General > Reset, then tap Reset Home Screen Layout.
+Reset the Home screen to its original layout: Go to Settings > General > Reset, then tap Reset Home Screen Layout.
 Resetting the Home screen removes any folders you've created and applies the default wallpaper to your Home screen.